Swatinem/rust-cache/README.md

 ## Cache Effectiveness

-This action only caches the _dependencies_ of a crate, so is more effective if the dependency / own code ratio is higher.
+This action only caches the _dependencies_ of a crate, so it is more effective if the dependency / own code ratio is higher.

-It is also most effective for repositories with a `Cargo.lock` file.
+It is also more effective for repositories with a `Cargo.lock` file.
 Library repositories with only a `Cargo.toml` file have limited benefits, as cargo will _always_ use the most up-to-date dependency versions, which may not be cached.

-Usage with Stable Rust is most effective, as a cache is tied to the Rust version.
+Usage with Stable Rust is the most effective, as a cache is tied to the Rust version.
 Using it with Nightly Rust is less effective as it will throw away the cache every day, unless a specific nightly build is being pinned.